1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 It's pretty obvious that the problem is with the $_SERVER environment check in `backdoorchecker.php`, where it looks for a localhost ip address.
 I honestly have no idea how this could be done.

 #### The following day...
 Cross site request forgery...
 Yes, I had a hint.
-The XSS we had earlier could potentially be used to "bounce a request back" (I don't know if my analogy makes sense) to the admin's localhost, executing our own commands within a payload.
+The XSS we had earlier could potentially be used to "bounce a request back" (I don't know if my analogy makes sense) to the admin's localhost, from himself, executing our own commands within a payload.
 There's no cross-origin policy or CSRF-Token implemented so it's possible.